wrightmat/dnd-eberron/docs/_ref/Barovia and Curse of Strahd.md

 >All that is required to leave this land, is my permission; or, my life.
 The former will never be given, and the latter will never be taken.

 >You are here because I willed it; you exist because I allow it, and you will die because I demand it.

+### Accents and Miscellaneous

+* Eastern Barovia (Village of Barovia, Castle Ravenloft) - Romanian (traditional "vampire accent")
+* Western Barovia (Vallaki and Krezk) - British (Cockney for the commoners and higher accents for the Baron and Madame Wachter)
+* Visanti are Halflings from Eberron, with a similar flair for color and tribal tradition (and also using a Romanian accent).

 ### References